The mixed problem for the Laplacian in Lipschitz domains: Uniqueness of solutions

 \end{lemma}

 \begin{proof} This may be proven using generalized Riesz transforms as in \cite[Section 5]{GV:1984}.
-Verchota's argument uses square function estimates to show that the generalized Riesz transforms are bounded on $L^p$.
-In the proof of this Lemma, we need that the Riesz transforms of $w$ are bounded.
+Also, see more recent treatments by Sykes and Brown \cite[section 3]{SB:2001} and Kilty and Shen \cite[section 7]{KS:2010}.
+Verchota's argument uses square function estimates to show that the generalized Riesz transforms are bounded operators on $L^p ( \partial \Omega)$.
+In the proof of this Lemma, we need that the Riesz transforms of $w$ are bounded functions.
 From the estimate for the Green function in Lemma \ref{Green} and the representation of $ w= - \langle G, a\rangle_{\partial \Omega} $, we conclude that $ w$ is H\"older continuous.
 The H\"older continuity, and hence boundedness, of the Riesz transforms of $w$ follow from the following characterization of H\"older continuous harmonic functions.
 A harmonic function $u$ in a Lipschitz domain $\Omega$ is H\"older continuous of exponent $\alpha$, $0< \alpha < 1$, if and only if $ \sup _{ x\in \Omega } \dist(x, \partial \Omega )^ {1- \alpha } |\nabla u (x) | $ is finite. \end{proof}

-We will need the following technical lemma on approximation.
+We will need the following technical lemma on approximation of functions with $ \nontan{(\nabla u )} $ in $L^ 1 ( \partial \Omega)$.
 The proof relies on the approximation scheme of Verchota outlined above.
 In our application, we are interested in studying functions in Sobolev spaces on the family of approximating domains.
-Working with derivatives makes the argument fairly intricate. \begin{lemma} If $ u $ satisfies $ \nontan { ( \nabla u ) } \in L^ 1 ( \partial \Omega)$ and $ \nabla u$ has non-tangential limits a.e.~on $ \partial \Omega$, then we may find a sequence of Lipschitz functions $ U_j$ so that
+Working with derivatives makes the argument fairly intricate. \begin{lemma} Let $\Omega$, $N$ and $D$ be a standard domain for the mixed problem.
+If $ u $ satisfies $ \nontan { ( \nabla u ) } \in L^ 1 ( \partial \Omega)$ and $ \nabla u$ has non-tangential limits a.e.~on $ \partial \Omega$, then we may find a sequence of Lipschitz functions $ U_j$ so that